ray-project/ray/doc/source/cluster/vms/user-guides/logging.md

 # Log Persistence

-Logs (both system and application logs) are useful for troubleshooting Ray applications and system.
-For example, you may want to access system logs if a node dies unexpectedly.
+Logs are useful for troubleshooting Ray applications and your system.
+For example, you may want to access system logs if a node terminates unexpectedly.

-Similar to Kubenetes, Ray does not provide a native storage solution for log data.
+Ray does not provide a native storage solution for log data.
 Users need to manage the lifecycle of the logs by themselves.
-The following sections provide some instructions on how to collect logs from Ray clusters running on VMs.
+The following sections provide instructions on how to collect logs from Ray Clusters running on VMs.

 ## Ray log directory
 By default, Ray writes logs to files in the directory `/tmp/ray/session_*/logs` on each Ray node's file system, including application logs and system logs.
-Learn more about the {ref}`log directory and log files <logging-directory>` before you start to collect the logs.
+Learn more about the {ref}`log directory and log files <logging-directory>` before you start to collect logs.

 ## Log processing tools

-There are a number of open source log processing tools available, e.g, [Vector][Vector] and [Fluent Bit][FluentBit].
+A number of open source log processing tools are available.
+Some popular ones are listed below:
 Other popular tools include [Fluentd][Fluentd], [Filebeat][Filebeat], and [Promtail][Promtail].

 [Vector]: https://vector.dev/